CharlesXyt/ecommerce-website/README.md

         - API integration (fetch/axios/react-query): the app is very simple, we don't need interceptors or cache in frontend, so used fetch
         - State Management (Context vs Redux): the Global State in this app is very simple and not deep nested, Context is enough to handle global state

-Product Listing

 ## Assumptions and Design Decisions

 Design Link: https://excalidraw.com/#json=XpCAxy5rS0jdx1bJRaRTY,hNlPAvuiObICL2ZwNu4OSw

+Assumptions:

-Assumptions: - assume we have a cart page for users to manage the products in cart - assume we might have multiple products, so introduced pagination, which combined with search and filter - assume when user refresh the page, we still want to keep the product in cart, so I used localstorage to store the products in cart
+- assume we have a cart page for users to manage the products in cart
+- assume we might have multiple products, so introduced pagination, which combined with search and filter
+- assume when user refresh the page, we still want to keep the product in cart, so I used localstorage to store the products in cart